dan-kolis/DwaveR1/README.md

 Until you get the idea of the way the thing works, the WWW IDE is **VERY fine** for small programs.

+The usual access is 100% Pyrthon, and the numPy matrix package is the usual way to interface your queries.

+Note you can test programs ion the IDE and not burn off any time by jumping around the QM low level, you know comment out set flags, etc. Most program changes are you go are not real solutions, there tinkering with 'other', so do that and there save in the VM copy you get as you go.

+In case the account dries up under you ahhh save you work on your computers too once in a while !

 Why have to learn a new working concept and new kind of computer at the same time ?

 The Ide gives you a remote VM with visual code as a front end and a telnet command line.
 Its really,